How to Boost Sexual Health, Libido and The Benefits

 It’s not like these issues are life-threatening to health, like heart disease, stroke, or diabetes.
 It may not even seem like they can or should be fixed, or are a big deal when it comes to health, either.

-Truth is, libido and bedroom performance DO affect our lives and our health.
+The truth is, libido and bedroom performance DO affect our lives and our health.

 In fact, it’s a big part of health, though it all too often gets overlooked.